Credit: Ellen Eldridge / GPB News

 "So, it's not necessarily dance like people think of dance; it's movement," she said.
 "They'll connect with the children through movement, and then, once they sort of join their world, they're often able to have better luck at pulling them out and teaching them more skills to be able to function in the world that we live in."

 Battle said these certification programs teach future therapists how to meet children where they are.

 And she hopes 12 to 15 students will be accepted to Brenau’s Darby School each year starting in the fall of 2023.

-This is the fourth and final article in a series examining how school-based behavioral health has changed over the first two years of the COVID-19 pandemic created as part of the Rosalynn Carter Mental Health Journalism Fellowship.
+This is the third and final article in a series examining how school-based behavioral health has changed over the first two years of the COVID-19 pandemic created as part of the Rosalynn Carter Mental Health Journalism Fellowship.